-The total available contingency (approved contingency less approved contract changes) as of December 31, 2018 was \$55,887,634, which is above the minimum required contingency of \$25 million.
+The total available contingency (approved contingency less approved contract changes) as of January 31, 2019 was \$53,037,308, which is above the minimum required contingency of \$25 million.
 Additional unallocated contingency of \$1.4 million should be available as a result of the final close out price for the Tunnel Contract.
-SFMTA's latest trend summary report estimates a maximum potential additional cost increase from claims, denied change order requests, and pending changes of more than \$102 million, which is substantially higher than estimated in October.
+Updated trend summary information was not submitted at the time of this report.
+The latest available trend summary report estimated a maximum potential additional cost increase from claims, denied change order requests, and pending changes of more than \$102 million, which is substantially higher than estimated in October 2018.
 The available contingency is insufficient to cover the current estimate of maximum cost exposure from claims.
 SFMTA does not include claims in its forecast of Estimate at Completion.
-Updated claims and change order information was not available at the time of this report.